-On May 10 and 12, 2022, respectively, plaintiffs William Shafer and Peter Morse filed shareholder derivative complaints in the United States District Court for the District of Massachusetts on behalf of Cerence Inc. against defendants (and former officers) Sanjay Dwahan and Mark J. Gallenberger as well as board members Arun Sarin, Thomas Beaudoin, Marianne Budnik, Sanjay Jha, Kristi Ann Matus, Alfred Nietzel and former CEO and board member Stefan Ortmanns.
-These actions are premised on factual contentions substantially similar to those made in the Securities Action and contain substantially similar legal contentions.
+On May 10 and 12, 2022, respectively, plaintiffs William Shafer and Peter Morse filed shareholder derivative complaints in the United States District Court for the District of Massachusetts on behalf of Cerence Inc. against defendants (and former officers) Sanjay Dhawan and Mark J. Gallenberger as well as board members Arun Sarin, Thomas Beaudoin, Marianne Budnik, Sanjay Jha, Kristi Ann Matus, Alfred Nietzel and then-current CEO and board member Stefan Ortmanns.
+These actions are premised on factual contentions substantially similar to those made in the Securities Action (as defined below) and contain substantially similar legal contentions.
 As such, on June 13, 2022, at the parties' request, the court consolidated these derivative actions into a single action and appointed co-lead counsel for plaintiffs in that consolidated action.
-On May 24, 2024, defendants filed a motion to dismiss under the forum selection clause in the Company's charter, and on June 7, 2024, plaintiffs opposed the motion to dismiss.
-The parties are awaiting the court's decision on the motion to dismiss.
+On February 3, 2025, defendants filed a motion to dismiss on the grounds of demand futility and failure to state a claim.
+On June 18, 2025, the Court granted the motion without leave to amend.

-Three shareholder derivative complaints making factual and legal contentions substantially similar to those raised in the consolidated federal derivative action have been also filed in the Delaware Court of Chancery: the first filed on October 19, 2022 by plaintiff Melinda Hipp against the defendants named in the consolidated federal derivative action and board member Douglas Davis, the second filed on August 17, 2023 by plaintiff Catherine Fleming against the defendants named in the consolidated federal derivative action, and the third filed on July 10, 2024 by plaintiff Alberto Goncalves against the defendants named in the consolidated federal derivative action.
+Three shareholder derivative complaints making factual and legal contentions substantially similar to those raised in the consolidated federal derivative action were also filed in the Delaware Court of Chancery: the first filed on October 19, 2022 by plaintiff Melinda Hipp against the defendants named in the consolidated federal derivative action and board member Douglas Davis, the second filed on August 17, 2023 by plaintiff Catherine Fleming against the defendants named in the consolidated federal derivative action, and the third filed on July 10, 2024 by plaintiff Alberto Goncalves against the defendants named in the consolidated federal derivative action.
 On October 20, 2023, Ms. Hipp voluntarily dismissed her action with prejudice.
-On June 26, 2024, the court stayed the Fleming action pending the outcome of mediation.
-On August 12, 2024, the court stayed the Goncalves action pending the outcome of mediation.
+On July 22, 2025, Mr. Goncalves's action was dismissed without prejudice at his request.
+On July 31, 2025, Ms. Fleming's action was dismissed without prejudice by stipulation of the parties.